isabelle-prover/mirror-afp-devel/doc/editors/new-entry-checkin.md

 The authors of the entry should be notified that the entry will only show up on the front page when the next Isabelle version is released.

+**Handling submissions**

+New submissions are automatically announced by email to all editors.
+If you would like to handle a submission, simply reply to
+<afp-submit> (= all editors) and say so (e.g. "I'll take it").
+At the
+same time update the global list of all submissions at
+<https://www.isa-afp.org/webapp/submissions> by toggling the field
+behind the submission to "Review" (an pressing "update" every time you toggle this field).
+If a submission is rejected (either because it needs to be improved or terminally), toggle the field to "Rejected".
+Once you have added a submission, toggle the field to "Added".

+When reviewing a submission there are two criteria: form and contents.

+*Form* The AFP should not contain brittle proofs that are hard to maintain.
+In particular, submissions should conform to the submission guidelines on our Submission page.
+The AFP submission system runs a special linter that flags (certain kinds of) potentially brittle proofs.
+For example, the linter will complain about *_tac proof methods because they can refer to system-generated names, a definite no-no!.
+The linter report is listed at the end of the submission run.
+It is up to the editor to decide if and how much the authors should revise their proofs accordingly.
+Editors may also find proofs objectionable for reasons not covered by the linter.
+In the end, the handling editor has to decide how much time they want to spend reviewing a submission ...

+Something else that is often missing: literature references.
+Where do the proofs come from (if the authors did not invent them)?

+*Contents* We rarely reject submissions because of the contents, but it does happen.
+Possible reasons: triviality and duplication.

+If in doubt, submissions can be discussed on the mailing list <afp-submit>.